 - 2. Constraints based on temporal distance.
-This means search results are restricted on the basis of the temporal relation between two intervals: - is inside: the annotation is completely contained within a given interval overlaps only end time of: the annotation only has its begin part in common with the given interval
+This means search results are restricted on the basis of the temporal relation between two intervals: - is inside: the annotation is completely contained within a given interval

 • overlaps: at least a part of the annotation is contained within the given interval